youngmoon01/syntax-neonize/README.md

 ### After apply of neonization
 ![Screenshot](https://raw.githubusercontent.com/youngmoon01/syntax-neonize/master/docs/after_neonize.png)

+(Captured images have slightly different sizes in pixels.
+There is no font/size/scale difference after neonization.)

 ## Usages
 The *neonization* will be automatically applied after package install.
 Turn on/off the *neonization* through either the Command Palette or shortcut below.